roy-van-dijk/web-animation/README.md

 ![Le Carrefour](https://senl.nl/wp-content/uploads/2017/05/achmea-2.jpeg)

 ## Base artwork
 For the base artwork I began looking on the internet work ways to create a Mondriaan in CSS.
-I found a very good [video](https://www.youtube.com/watch?v=qNtJ5p3h2A4) by the YouTube channel Layout land about this.
+I found a very good [video](https://www.youtube.com/watch?v=qNtJ5p3h2A4) by the YouTube channel Layout Land about this.
 In the video a responsive Mondriaan is created using CSS grid with very little CSS.
 It doesn't even use media queries!

 ## 4 functions
 ### Dragging